 Are some people just born funny?
 Can a sense of humor be taught?
 What does being funny even mean?
 Join moderator Sarah Austin Jenness (The Moth) as she sits down with comedy professionals to ponder these deep and important comedy questions.
-Panelists include: Eddie Brill (Late Show w/David Letterman), Kevin Scott(Improvisor), Tim Dunn (UCB), Lauren Kincheloe(Stand-up Instructor).
+Panelists include: Eddie Brill (Late Show w/David Letterman), Kevin Scott(Improvisor), Brian Balthazar (HBO MAX), Lauren Kincheloe(Stand-up Instructor).

 SARAH AUSTIN JENNESS joined the staff at The Moth in 2005, and as Executive Producer, she has worked with hundreds of people to craft and hone their personal stories.
 She is one of the hosts of the Peabody Award-winning The Moth Radio Hour, and launched The Moth's Global Community Program -- coaching storytelling workshops in the US and Africa to highlight world issues including family homelessness and public health.
 Moth stories she has directed in the past decade have been told during the UN General Assembly and as far afield as the Kenya National Theatre.
 She believes stories have power and can change the world by creating connection.